-The EVPRO project is a 48 months innovation action divided into eight work packages.
-Its lean organizational structure enables a balanced definition of responsibilities and an efficient project management.
-The project structure is split up into eight overall work packages consisting of multiple deliverables managed by at least one partner institution.
+The EVPRO project is a 48-month innovation initiative divided into eight work packages.
+The lean organizational structure allows a balanced definition of responsibilities and efficient project management.
+The project structure is divided into eight overall work packages consisting of several services and managed by at least one partner institution.

-Work package 1 focuses on the ethical requirements mainly led by IPT and KHB.
-All ethical issues according to the national and European Unions´ regulatory and ethical approval requirements will obeyed and supervised by the responsible consortium partners.
+Work package 1 focuses on the ethical requirements and is mainly led by IPT and KHB.
+All ethical issues according to the national and European Unions‘ regulatory and ethical approval requirements will be obeyed and supervised by the responsible consortium partners.
 All clinical partners of the project have an Advisory Board for ethics issues in their clinics.
-One of the tasks of the Advisory Board of the consortium will be to oversee all the ethical aspects relevant to in vivo tests using animals and the bone-marrow aspiration to human donors to isolate MSCs.
+The consortiums Advisory Board has to oversee all the ethical aspects relevant to in vivo tests using animals and the bone-marrow aspiration to human donors to isolate MSCs.
 Key ethical issues will be constantly monitored.

 The main objective of work package 2 is the cultivation of MSC for production of functional EVs done by UHE, DCU, TCD and LON.
 MSC-EVs will be harvested from conditioned media of MSCs raised in static cultures from samples of healthy bone marrow donors.
 To this end DCU and TCD in close collaboration with UHE will adopt and optimize a HFBR system.
 At first MSC expansion conditions will be optimized.
 As soon as at least comparable MSC-EV activities are obtained from HFBR produced MSC-EVs than from static culture produced ones, the system and the protocols will be transferred to UHE for the verification and for the GMP-compliant MSC-EV production to the industrial environment of LON.
 LON will advise the partners on GMP-compliant manufacturing during the whole application period.